Eystein Magnusson: Legacy

 Opinions on Eystein have been strongly favourable.
 Theodoric the Monk wrote about Eystein that he "was a paragon of honesty who governed himself no less than his subjects with moderation and wisdom.
 He was a king who loved peace, an assiduous manager of public affairs, and above all a fosterer of the Christian religion."
 Snorri Sturluson later wrote that Eystein "was wise, intelligent, and acquainted with the laws and history.
 He had much knowledge of mankind, was quick in counsel, prudent in words, and very eloquent and very generous.
 He was very merry, yet modest; and was liked and beloved, indeed, by all the people."
 The view of Eystein as a peaceful and domestically active king has been supported by modern historians such as Claus Krag, although noting that the literary embellishments should be disregarded.

 A stylized marble bust of Eystein, dated to before the middle of the 12th century, was found during excavations at Munkeliv Abbey in 1853, and it represents the oldest known preserved portrait of a Norwegian king.
 The bust has the inscription "EYSTEIN REX", and was originally probably part of a full figure statue built into the wall.
 The headpiece worn on the bust has been said to resemble a German Imperial crown, or to be of a Byzantine type.
 According to Snorri Sturluson, Eystein had "somewhat large eyes", which seems to correspond with the bust.
 Since Snorri may have seen the bust in Bergen himself, it is unclear if his account represents an independent source on Eystein's physical appearance.
 Today, the bust is located in the collections of Bergen Museum.

-To commemorate his status as founder of the fishing town Vågan (although it had been an important centre for at least a century), a huge statue of Eystein (Øysteinstatuen) by Arthur Gustavson was raised at Breidablikk in Vågan in 1935, after an idea of architect Harald Sund.
+To commemorate his status as founder of the fishing village of Kabelvåg (although it had been an important centre for at least a century), a huge statue of Eystein (Øysteinstatuen) by Arthur Gustavson was raised at Breidablikk in Vågan Municipality in 1935, after an idea of architect Harald Sund.
 At Hjerkinn in Dovre, a church dedicated to Eystein (Eysteinskyrkja) was constructed in 1969 according to a design by Magnus Poulsson, in commemoration of Eystein's construction of a sælehus or shelter near the village.